Kristal Kent

 Since I have difficulty walking plus being epileptic my fears are great.
 I have 16 steps to go downstairs to take out my garbage and recycle at different times.

-Tatiana Corbitt Moderator
+Tatiana Corbitt Member

 Kristal Kent Moderator